gatemedia/fogged/README.md

 * Rails 4.x
 * Ruby 2.x but should work for Ruby 1.9

-However this gem is built agains:
+However this gem is built against:
 * ruby 1.9.3
 * ruby 2.0.0
 * ruby 2.1.3